 [Section 479 amended by No. 19 of 2010 s.
 62(3).]

-480. Goats, pigs, poultry may be destroyed if found on enclosed land
+480. Trespassing goats, pigs and poultry, destruction of

 [(1) deleted]

 (2) Where the owner or a person in charge of enclosed land —

 (a) has given notice in writing to the owner of goats, pigs, birds, or poultry, of his intention to destroy goats, pigs, birds or poultry found trespassing on the land, he may kill by any means, except by the use of poison, goats, pigs, birds or poultry, which are the property of the owner to whom he has given the notice and which he finds trespassing on the land; or